Nombove/React.js-first-project/README.md

 # React.js-first-project
-A small project(Proof of Concept) based on form in React.js to convince teammates to use react in our Big semester Project
+A small project(Proof of Concept) based on form in React.js to convince teammates to use react in our Big semester Project.
-Contributors: /saczmateusz & /san590
+Thanks my contributors: /saczmateusz & /san590

 ### Javascript - Reactjs - Nodejs - Expressjs - Axios - HTML & CSS - Mongodb